 Candida also ferments sugary foods causing bloating and flatulence.
 It can irritate the lining of your gastrointestinal tract, causing spasms and cramps, and is less able to assimilate food, leading to constipation or diarrhea.
 Candida also produces increasing quantities of toxic by-products, which can lead to physical and even mental symptoms of illness .

 If you've taken antibiotics to treat an infection, there's a good chance Candida Albicans has invaded other parts of your body.
 More accurately, the Candida that naturally lives harmlessly in your body has grown out of control.
-The antibiotics have killed off the good bacteria that would normally help keep the fungus in check, leaving you with a weakened immune system, and you are probably symptomatic as a result.
+The antibiotics have destroyed the good bacteria that would normally help keep the fungus in check, leaving you with a weakened immune system, and you are probably symptomatic as a result.

-A simple home test will tell you if you have Thrush.
+A simple home test will tell you if you have Oral Thrush.
 Surprisingly accurate, just spitting in a glass of clean water will give a good indication of the presence of candida.
-If you have candida, several thin strands of spit will develop from the sputum within a few seconds to a minute, dropping down from your spittle.
+If you have candida, several thin strands of spit will develop from the spittle within a few seconds.
 If you don't have candida, the strands won't develop and the saliva will remain afloat above the water.